StefanScott/urweb-queryX1-dyn-ctextbox-onkeyup/README.md

 Note: Currently, you have to add the records to the table using psql, etc. (ie, there is no web interface to add records yet).

+Actually there is also a script called `insert.sql` which will add the 50 US states for you.

+The file `script.txt` lists all the Linux commands to get this compiled, (optionally drop and) create the database, and (optionally) insert the 50 US states - using Postgres as the database.

 ---

 There are a few caveats: